 For many stroke survivors, their greatest fear is having another stroke.

 Once you’ve had a stroke your risk of having another is increased, but understanding what factors may have caused your stroke will help you know how to reduce your risk of having another one.
-If you’re not clear, go back to your doctor and ask.
+If you’re not clear, go back to your GP and ask for more information about your own risk of a stroke.

 How do I cope with what’s happened?